 We then drive down to the very heel of Italy to Otranto, a medieval city that guarded the mouth of the Adriatic, the narrow Strait of Otranto.
 It was probably founded by Greeks from Taranto and competed with Brindisi as a major Roman port.
 It became one of Byzantium's main cities after its conquest of Italy in the 6th century.
 In 1070, it fell to Robert Guiscard.
 Otranto was taken by the Ottoman Turks in 1480.
 It was held for a year until liberated by Alfonso V of Aragon, who built a fine castle there.
 The Castle of Otranto was depicted in Horace Walpole's novel of the same name.
-We shall visit the fortress and Romanesque cathedral (1080), which has an extremely rare medieval mosaic floor (1163-1165).
+We shall view the exterior of the fortress before visiting Otranto's Romanesque cathedral (1080), which has an extremely rare medieval mosaic floor (1163-1165).
 This huge mosaic depicts scenes from the Old Testament and chivalric cycles, as well as figures from medieval bestiaries, arranged alongside a 'tree of life', showing human experience from the Fall to salvation.
 (Overnight Lecce) BL

-Day 15: Friday 26 October, Lecce
+Day 14: Friday 25 October, Lecce